grubersjoe/slide-menu/README.md

 ### Events

-All events have also an `*-after` pendant, which is triggered after the transition is complete.
+All events have also an `*-after` equivalent, which is triggered after the transition is complete.

 * `sm.open[-after]`